Indiana Vintage Novels

 See the biographical note about the author at Alice of Old Vincennes, on this web page.
 This story is semi-autobiographical, about Crawfordsville, IN, where the author lived.

-Hiram Blair – Books that Take Place in Indiana
+Hiram Blair – Free Novels Set in Indiana PDF

 Tufts, Drew